livius33/Write-a-Data-Science-Blog-Post/README.md

 3. How does job satisfaction and salary correlate to the developer type?

-File Description:
+# File Description

 survey2017-datascientistblogpost.ipynb: The jupyter notebook containing the data analysis data/2017/survey_data_results_public.csv: Stackoverflow 2017 Survey Data

-Results:
+# Results

 All of the findings answered by the code can be found in this post

-Licensing, Authors, Acknowledgements
+# Licensing, Authors, Acknowledgements

 Credit goes to Stackoverflow for providing the data.
 You can find the licensing and data here.